 Replicating the methodology in the Nature Climate Change article, we used “Electric vehicle Lithium Ion battery cost” as keywords to identify recent articles, news items, and expert and industry statements from Google’s search engine and reviewed the first 100 hits.
 We also used the same keywords in the Web of Science database and identified recent academic journals and publications and reviewed the first 100 hits.

 Since the battery requirements for hybrid vehicles are different from those for electric vehicles, the data on costs of battery packs used only in hybrid vehicles was not included in the analysis.
 However, when information on battery packs for both types of vehicles were combined into one cost estimate, that estimate was included in the analysis.

-This data was supplemented with additional cost estimates for individual car models such as Tesla Model 3, BYD Yuan, BAIC EU, Renault ZOE, Tesla Model S, Chevrolet Bolt Electric Vehicle, Nissan Leaf, BMW i3, and Ford Focus Electric Vehicle based on public statements made by the company.
+This data was supplemented with additional cost estimates for individual car models such as Tesla Model S, Chevrolet Bolt Electric Vehicle, Nissan Leaf, BMW i3, Ford Focus Electric Vehicle, BYD Yuan, BAIC EU, Tesla Model 3, Renault ZOE, Baojun E100, and Audi e-Tron based on public statements made by the company.
 Furthermore, the battery pack replacement costs, found in articles and public company statements, were also included in the analysis.